qafny/quantumTesting/README.md

 - `bench_path`: Path to the benchmark directory.
 This directory must contain a `.config.json` file.
 - `tags`: List of tags to use.
 See the end of this section for documentation.
 - `evals`: List of evaluators to use.
+Following options are available.
 Include `qet` for `QETSimulator` and `tsim` for QuEra's TSim Sampler.
 By default, both evaluators are used.
+  - `qet`: `QETSimulator`
+  - `tsim`: QuEra's TSim Sampler
+  - `qchk`: QuCheck Evaluator
 - `comp`: Comparator used for result comparison.
-For pairwise comparison, use `spa`.
-For output vs. expected output comparison, use `sio`.
 The default comparator is `spa` (`Simple Pairwise Comparator`).
+Following options are available.
+  - `spa`: For pairwise comparison of final states
+  - `sio`: For final vs. expected state comparison
+  - `qcp`: For pairwise comparison (between different evaluators) of QuCheck's PBT.
+  - `qcio`: For QuCheck's PBT w.r.t. an expected value of a property.
 - `opt_level`: The optimization level to use for Qiskit Transpilation.
 Defaults to 0 (no optimization).
 Supports levels 0, 1, 2.
 - `out`: Output directory.
 The default value is `.output`.
 Ensure that this directory is excluded from version control.
 - `log`: Logging level.
 The default value is `logging.DEBUG`.